-Comparisons between groups exposed to the herbicides or to

-dioxins and unexposed groups have shown no overall increase in cancers.
+Comparisons between groups exposed to the herbicides or to dioxins and unexposed groups have shown no overall increase in cancers.
 Attention has centered on certain types of cancers.

 There have been 11 reports of studies of cancer in men who were employed in jobs that involved the spraying of herbicides similar to Agent Orange.
 Eight of these studies were limited to men who sprayed herbicides containing 2,4-D or 2,4,5-T. The other three studies were of workers exposed to agricultural chemicals in general, including herbicides.
 These three studies are not discussed here because of the uncertainty regarding exposure.
-The remaining reports are also based on groups of workers whose exposure was of doubtful duration and intensity.
+The eight remaining reports are also based on groups of workers whose exposure was of doubtful duration and intensity.
 Two of the eight studies of 2,4-D or 2,4,5-T indicated that there was an association between exposure and the incidence of soft-tissue sarcoma.
-A third study showed an association between exposure and lymphoma, and one study showed an association between exposure and stomach cancer.
+A third study showed an association between exposure and stomach cancer.
 Another of these eight reports described five cases of lymphoma with cutaneous (skin) lesions seen in an English hospital.
-Four of the five patients worked with 2,4-D or 2,4,5-T. The remaining three reports showed no association between exposure and any form of cancer, although one suggested a slight association with soft-tissue sarcoma.
+Four of the five patients worked with 2,4-D or 2,4,5-T. A case-control study reported an association between herbicide exposure and cancer of the nose and throat.
+The remaining three reports showed no association between exposure and any form of cancer, although one suggested a slight association with soft-tissue sarcoma.

-Of seven studies on populations exposed to dioxins either in the workplace or from the environment, two showed excess incidences of cancers.
+Of seven studies on populations exposed to dioxins either in the workplace or in the environment, two showed an increased incidence of cancers.
 A study of workers exposed to dioxin as a result of a reactor explosion in a 2,4,5-T manufacturing plant in Germany in 1953 showed an excess of stomach cancer.
 Another study of the residents of Midland County, Michigan, where Dow Chemical Company has a large plant, revealed an increased incidence of soft-tissue sarcoma in women between 1960 and 1980.
 This finding is unlikely to be related to dioxin exposure, however, because the excess cancer was seen only in women and several of the people with soft-tissue sarcoma had lived in Midland County only a short time before the diagnosis of cancer and had little or no connection with the company.

 Three separate reports describe two cases of lymphoma and three cases of soft-tissue sarcoma in workers who may have been exposed to dioxin.
 These are isolated case reports, and they contained little evidence of dioxin exposure.
+Two studies of workers occupationally exposed to dioxin revealed no excess incidence of any form of cancer.

 None of the studies of cancer in humans exposed to Agent Orange, related herbicides, or dioxins provides an answer to the question of whether Agent Orange might cause cancer in humans.
 When all the reports are taken together, however, certain patterns appear that provide suggestive evidence that exposure to dioxin-contaminated herbicides may be associated with an increased incidence of cancer.
 Thus, seven reports suggest a relationship between such exposure and soft-tissue sarcoma.
-Four reports point to a connection with lymphoma.
+Four reports point to a possible connection with lymphoma.
 Two studies show an association with stomach cancer and three reports suggest a possible association with cancer of the mouth, nose, or throat.